 System Administrator – Best IT Jobs of 2011 Series

 System administration is an excellent career for those of you who are heavily interested in the nitty-gritty of computer systems.
 System administrators are responsible for sustaining and managing computer systems or networks in a company.
 They are involved in ensuring that the system works perfectly day in and day out and must also identify problems when they arise and solve them in the best possible way.
-System administrators are incredibly vital in most firms as they alone are in charge of troubleshooting problems and ensuring that the workload is completed smoothly.
+System administrators are incredibly vital in most of troubleshooting problems and ensuring that the workload is completed smoothly.
 As a career, system administration demands a great deal of dedication and meticulousness.
 You will be on call at all times and expected to handle any problems that may arise skillfully.
 Naturally, the dependency on the internet has ensured that system administrators are highly in demand in all firms.

 Copious Computer Knowledge – Since working in the administration of a system requires the analysis of all components, a thorough understanding of these components is essential.
 It would help if you were well-versed in the various features and aspects of many operating systems so that you can work well no matter which operating system your company uses.